 We’ve been looking for a simple name for some time that is more concise than Global Sensor Web.
 To this end we’ve settled on Sensorcast.org.
 Old GlobalSensorWeb.org links should work for continue to work for some time and redirect to Sensorcast.org.
 The links for the API, data collection and query server are already converted over.

-Are you confused about what DECO really is?
+Hello there, Are you confused about what DECO really is?
 Why cosmic rays are important?
 Who we really are?
 Well then, come on over to the LA Makerspace in downtown Los Angeles Sunday, June 9th for an hour long briefing somewhere between 2pm and 5pm.
 We’ll be talking about the current state of the project, […]